 I definitely enjoy this lifestyle much more because I have the freedom to work where I want and when I want.

 I have to admit that there will be challenges when you first start your blog because everything will seem quite overwhelming and confusing, but I promise that things will become better when you motivate yourself and spend time each day learning something new about blogging.

 I’ve had many struggles and roadblocks while building this blog, but I didn’t let those setbacks hold me back.
 For example, I knew that two of my biggest weaknesses was my writing in English, and my lack of technical skills.
-On top of that, I was very nervous and lacked a lot of confidence because growing up, I was surrounded in a negative and toxic environment, so I never thought myself as worthy enough to achieve anything in life.
+On top of that, I was very nervous and lacked a lot of confidence because growing up, I was surrounded by a negative and toxic environment, so I never thought myself as worthy enough to achieve anything in life.

 Luckily, when I found out that you don’t have to be a good writer, or know how to code, I started my blog on a whim!

 I felt a tiny spark of hope and there was a calling within me.
 So, what I did was I kept learning and implementing everything I could learn about what makes a blog profitable, and by the time you know it, I became a full-time blogger earning over six-figures a year online!
 I still think to myself, “how crazy is that?”

 Well, crazy or not, it happened, and I’m here to motivate and inspire to start your blog too!

 I want to let you know that NO MATTER where you’re from, what your background is, the level of your education, or how old you are, ANYONE can start a blog and make money online with no experience!

 That’s because your readers are not here to read a professionally written research paper.
 No one’s got time for that!